Stylish compact crossover with knockout finance offers

 The SEAT Arona SUV is one of many compact crossovers, so it’s got a tough fight on its hands to see off the myriad rivals also on sale.
 It’s among the best available, though, with sharp styling, a smart interior and an enjoyable driving experience.

-There’s also a comprehensive trim line-up and many engines, so buyers will struggle to find one that suits their needs.
+There’s also a comprehensive trim line-up and many engines, so buyers won’t struggle to find one that suits their needs.
 The main issue it has is that it needs to stand out among the huge number of rivals.
 Read on for the full Parkers SEAT Arona SUV review to see how it stacks up.